Thom condition and Monodromy: Relative polar curves

 When the stratification ${\mathcal S}$ is fixed, we shall speak of the relative polar curve $\Gamma_\ell(f,x)$ and the Cerf's diagram $\Delta_\ell(f,x)$ without mentioning the stratification ${\mathcal S}$.
-But the reader must be aware that the notion of polar curve and Cerf's diagram depends on the choice of the stratification.

-.1in We shall go back and forth between the case $(\mathbb{C}^{n+1},x)$ and the general case of germs of reduced analytic spaces $(X,x)$ and compare them to generalize what we have in \cite{Trang1975}.
+But the reader must be aware that the notion of polar curve and Cerf's diagram depends on the choice of the stratification. .1in .1in We shall go back and forth between the case $(\mathbb{C}^{n+1},x)$ and the general case of germs of reduced analytic spaces $(X,x)$ and compare them to generalize what we have in \cite{Trang1975}.
 For example, if $(X,x)=({\mathbb C}^{n+1},x)$, we can consider a Whitney stratification which has only one stratum.
 In \cite{Trang1975}, we have seen that the emptiness of $\Gamma_\ell(f,x)$ means that the Milnor fiber of $f$ at $x$ is diffeomorphic to the product of the Milnor fiber of $\left.f\right|_{\{\ell=0\}}$ at $x$ with an open disc, hence the local geometric monodromy of $f$ at $x$ is induced by the product of the local geometric monodromy of $\left.f\right|_{\{\ell=0\}}$ at $x$ and the identity of the open disc.

 Also, for a germ of complex analytic function $f:(X,x)\to ({\mathbb C},0)$, in general, we may suppose that the hyperplane $\{\ell=0\}$ is transverse to all the strata of the Whitney stratification ${\mathcal S}$ and it induces a Whitney stratification on ${X}\cap \{\ell=0\}$.
 Then, using the same arguments of \cite{Trang2017}, we can prove the following: